-One of the biggest differences between the two as you may have already guessed from this article, is the uses.
+One of the biggest differences between the two as you may have already guessed from this article is the uses.
 The fact that brad nailers won’t split or crack thin pieces of wood can really decide what nailer is best suited for you!

-Another important difference in the use in how well they work on corners.
+Another important difference in the use is how well they work on corners.
 Though the finish nailer has an angled magazine that can make it easier, brad nailers are often used by a lot of carpenters because they cause less damage.

 Brad Nailer or Finish Nailer

-It’s never an easy decision to make when decided whether the brad nailer or finish nailer is best suited for your application.
+It’s never an easy decision to make when deciding whether the brad nailer or finish nailer is best suited for your application.
 It will largely come down to the weight and thickness of the material you are planning to use the nailer on.

-The right idea may be buying a combo kit that allows you to get various kinds of finish carpentry nailers at the go, if you can afford it.
+The right idea may be buying a combo kit that allows you to get various kinds of finish carpentry nailers at the go if you can afford it.
 But, in most cases, woodworkers will prefer to get one at first.

 If you are working with something of hard or thick wood then you should definitely go for the finish nailer as most brad nailers won’t have the power to handle that sort of wood.

 Finish nailers are for more versatile users that are looking to work on a variety of materials whilst providing the necessary power.

 If you are dealing with a thinner piece of wood then you should opt for the brad nailer as the finish nailer has too much power and could potentially split the wood.

 Brad nailers allow you to work with delicate trims and pieces of wood, holding them together as the glue dries before being able to easily remove the nails.